 - Hypercompetent Sidekick: With the exception of Corrin, each Avatar serves their game's Lord.
 They end up being the most powerful unit and/or are stated to be the key to be the army's success.

 - Job System: Notable in that, before Fates, the Avatar could reclass into virtually any other kind of unit in the game, allowing them to gain whatever skills or training they wanted with enough time and patience.
 Fates toned it down significantly: they have their own class/promotion, but can only choose one alternative class at the beginning, and later can acquire their spouse's and the people of the same gender that they get A supports with (save for Niles and Rhajat, who are the bi options).
+The Job System is a default element of Three Houses, with Byleth starting in what is essentially a trainee class, but he does get access to an exclusive class that puts him on par with the other Lords much earlier than they get access to theirs.

 - Lightning Bruiser: When playable, their stats are usually off the roof because of various factors such as high growth rate, fast EXP gain, and perfect availability.
+Because of this, a common Self-Imposed Challenge is to beat the game's highest difficulty modes using only the avatar, when possible.

 - Non-Entity General: Mark and Kiran do not exist in gameplay and barely exist in-story, and their whole existence is very much just used for characters in-game to refer to the player.